 What is uniquely yours to do to grow inclusion in our society and philanthropic sector?

-If you have not pondered this question, consider it now.
 All of us have a role to play to help create a just, equal, and compassionate society.
 You will not be alone in choosing your unique contribution and facing forward with courage.